 5. Practice some forest bathing

 In Japan, the practice of shinrin-yoku, which translates to forest bathing or taking in the forest atmosphere, is a form of nature therapy.
 Rather than heading outdoors for a walk or run, this practice is more about mindfulness and tuning into the natural setting.
-When you’re in nature, you use all of your senses, for example, by feeling the wind or sun on your skin, seeing all the shades of green in the grass and trees and hearing the leaves bristle.
+When you’re in nature, you use all of your senses, for example, by feeling the wind or sun on your skin, seeing all the shades of green in the grass and trees and hearing the leaves rustle.
 When you use your senses to tune into nature, it enables your mind and body to relax, much like they do during meditation.
 In fact, one study on forest bathing found that when compared to being in a city setting, being in a forest setting was linked with lower blood pressure, lower concentrations of the stress hormone, cortisol and an increase in parasympathetic nervous system activity, which are all indicative of feeling more calm.

 No forest nearby?
 No problem!
 Any natural setting will do.
 According to recent study, feelings of wellbeing and life satisfaction improved after spending just 20 minutes in a city park.
 Another study reported similar findings among people who spent two hours a week exercising or spending time outdoors.
 And whether that time was spent in one visit or several didn’t matter.
 So head outside — for short stints here and there or longer stints when time permits.